PikachuPenial/Titanmod/PATCHNOTES.md

 **>MAPS**

 **>BALANCE**
+- Removed **Magnum Ammunition** from all weapons (was a free damage upgrade, couldn't tell when it was being used, new players who didn't learn to equip it were at a big disadvantage)
+- Removed **Match Ammunition** from all weapons (wasn't very useful, was basically a free recoil reduction)

+*M3 Grease Gun*
+- Reduced damage to 30 (previously 32)
+- Reduced vertical recoil to 20 (previously 32)
+- Reduced horizontal recoil to 5 (previously 12)

+*Sten Gun*
+- Increaased damage to 32 (previously 30)

+*StG 44*
+- Reduced damage to 35 (previously 40)
+- Increased vertical recoil to 45 (previously 32)
+- Increased horizontal recoil to 20 (previously 12)

+*VHS-D2*
+- Reduced vertical recoil to 45 (previously 65)
+- Reduced horizontal recoil to 20 (previously 30)

 **>QOL & BUG FIXES**
 - Official Servers now run on 60hz again (previously 30hz) (will monitor server performance to see if this runs smoothly)